MikeSWang/Triumvirate/README.md

 [``LICENCE``](LICENCE) (located at the repository directory root) for full terms and conditions.

-&copy; 2023 MS Wang & NS Sugiyama
+&copy; 2023 Mike S Wang & Naonori S Sugiyama